TwiN/go-away/README.md

 `profanityDetector.WithSanitizeSpecialCharacters(bool)` and `profanityDetector.WithSanitizeLeetSpeak(bool)` will let you
 toggle which character replacements are executed during the sanitization process.

+## Limitations
+Currently, go-away does not support UTF-8.
+As such, if the strings you are feeding to this library come from unsanitized user input, you are advised to filter out all non-ASCII characters.

+If you'd like to add support for UTF-8, see #43 and #47.

 ## In the background
 While using a giant regex query to handle everything would be a way of doing it, as more words